 In many cases the condition is not diagnosed immediately.
 Often it is the parents’ instinct or anxiety that their baby is not well and not developing as he or she should be that leads to further investigation.
 Usually a paediatrician will help to diagnose the condition using a range of tests, which could include:

 - MRI scans

 - Ultrasound scans

 How we can help

-Our clinical negligence team has a reputation for being one of the best in the UK.
-This is thanks to a combination of expert legal and medical insight, combined experience that adds up to many decades, and an unwavering dedication to helping families recover the compensation they deserve.
+Our clinical negligence team has earned a reputation as one of the very best in the UK.
+Boasting a combined experience in serious injury law of over 60 years and comprehensive medical insight, the team has an unwavering dedication to help families recover the compensation they deserve.

 Most clinical negligence cases are funded on the basis of a “no win, no fee” agreement, otherwise known as a Conditional Fee Agreement.
 Therefore, we can investigate into your potential claim and you will not have to pay any costs if the case is not successful.
 The detail of how a Conditional Fee Agreement works will be carefully explained to you at our first meeting.

 You might already have the benefit of a legal expense insurance policy, and we will always start by looking into whether you can use the same policy before considering whether a Conditional Fee Agreement is more appropriate.

 In the first instance we will discuss your circumstances and help you understand whether or not you have a case.
 If we agree that you do, we will then help you gather all the evidence required and build a strong case in order to give you the best chance we can of recovering the right amount of compensation.

 We will start by obtaining all of the relevant medical records and we will go through these with you.
 We then instruct independent experts in the appropriate areas of specialism to advise on whether or not you or your family member has received substandard treatment.
 Once we have supportive expert evidence, we will commence court proceedings and progress the claim as quickly as possible, whilst always looking at whether there is any way that the case can be properly settled early